siy/pragmatica-lite/README.md

 Minimalistic web framework for Java 21+ with minimal dependencies.

 ## Features
-* Functional style - no NPE, no exceptions.
-Consistent Option/Result/Promise monads.
+* Functional style - no NPE, no exceptions, type safety, etc.
+* Consistent Option/Result/Promise monads.
+* Simple and convenient to use Promise-based asynchronous API - no low level technical details leaking into business logic.
 * Minimalistic - no annotations, no reflection, no code generation.
-* Minimal dependencies - only slf4j-api and jackson-databind (for now, later expected some DB-related dependencies).
+* Minimal external dependencies.
-* Minimalistic API - only 4 main elements: WebServer, WebClient (WIP), Async resolver (WIP) and DB access layer (WIP).
+* Minimalistic API - only 3 main components: HttpServer, HttpClient (WIP) and DB access layer (WIP).
-* Provides type safety as much as possible
+* Fully asynchronous HTTP server and client, built-in caching domain name resolver with proper TTL handling.
 * Minimal package size (example app jar is about 6.5MB with all dependencies included).

 ## Example